nhtranngoc/mk3-controls/README.md

 1. Error occurred when building example: `...front/web-demo/dist doesn't exit.
 Please run 'npm run build' in ...front/web-demo`.
    * When you choose to deploy website to SPI flash, make sure the `dist` directory has been generated before you building this example.

-(For any technical queries, please open an [issue](https://github.com/espressif/esp-idf/issues) on GitHub.
-We will get back to you as soon as possible.)